jonlatorre/dart-squid/README.md

 [Online dart-squid Samples](http://mv4t.com/dart-squid/samples/samples-index.html) : I will try to keep this sample up-to-date as any substantial changes to the features/functionality change.

 ### Features and Functionality ###
-For now, see Documentation links below, (single-file PDF with more feature discussion coming soon).
+See Documentation links below for more.
+Dartdocs (API) are rather complete, and more detail is available in PDF documentation.

 Quick Overview:
 * **Nesting of widgets** (visual and true object-hierarchical); rather like Delphi panels and controls.